smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

     ![In this screenshot, after navigating to the web application directory, nodejs ./server.js & has been typed and run at the command prompt, which runs the application as a background process as well.](media/image48.png "Running web server")

-13. From Azure cloud shell, run the following command to find the IP address for the build agent VM provisioned when you ran the ARM deployment.
-Make sure to update the [SHORT_SUFFIX] value with your DeploymentId.

-    ```
-    az vm show -d -g fabmedical-[SHORT_SUFFIX] -n fabmedical --query publicIps -o tsv
-    ```

-    Example:

-    ```
-    az vm show -d -g fabmedical-278384 -n fabmedical --query publicIps -o tsv
-    ```

-     > **Note**: If you get an error message to run az login follow the below instructions and then try Step 14 again.

-      1. In the Cloud shell run the command ```az login```

-      2. Click on the ```https://microsoft.com/devicelogin ``` link, enter the automatically generated authentication code and click on Next.
-If prompted sign in with your Azure credentials.

-14. From the cloud shell in the build machine edit the `app.js` file using vim.
+13. From the cloud shell in the build machine edit the `app.js` file using vim.
+You will need **build agent vm** public IP address, which you can get from **Environment Details** tab.

     ```
     vim app.js